US Federal Reserve cuts interest rates for the first time since December

 “Uncertainty about the economic outlook remains elevated.
 The Committee is attentive to the risks to both sides of its dual mandate and judges that downside risks to employment have risen.”

+In its news release, the Fed also indicated that it was open to further cuts to the interest rate “as appropriate if risks emerge” that could impede its dual mandate of achieving maximum employment and lowering inflation to 2 percent.

-Investors are also waiting for indications from the central bank if it will cut interest rates two or three times for the rest of the year as economic uncertainty weighs on the labour market and the broader economy as the costs of goods and services increase under tariff-driven pressures.
+Investors had been waiting for indications from the central bank on whether it will cut interest rates two or three times for the rest of the year as economic uncertainty weighs on the US labour market and the broader economy while the costs of goods and services increase under tariff-driven pressures.

 Political pressure

-The latest cut comes at a time of heightened scrutiny and pressure on the Fed which has long emphasised its independence from political pressure.
+The latest cut comes at a time of heightened scrutiny and pressure on the Fed, which has long emphasised its independence from political pressure.
 But for months, US President Donald Trump has publicly attacked the central bank, mocking Powell as “too late Powell” over his cautious approach to cutting rates.

-At the same time, the White House has sought to oust Fed Governor Lisa Cook, who was appointed by former Democratic President Joe Biden, citing alleged mortgage fraud.
+At the same time, the Republican-led White House has sought to oust Fed Governor Lisa Cook, who was appointed by former US President Joe Biden, a Democrat, citing alleged mortgage fraud.

 On Monday, a US appeals court blocked Trump from removing her.
 The administration has said it will challenge the ruling.

-“The President lawfully removed Lisa Cook for cause.
-The Administration will appeal this decision and looks forward to ultimate victory on the issue,” White House spokesman Kush Desai said on Tuesday.
+“The president lawfully removed Lisa Cook for cause.
+The administration will appeal this decision and looks forward to ultimate victory on the issue,” White House spokesman Kush Desai said on Tuesday.

-That same day, Stephan Miran, chair of Trump’s Council of Economic Advisers, was sworn in to fill a temporary Fed seat left vacant by Adriana Kruger until January, while the White House searches for a permanent replacement.
+That same day, Stephen Miran, chair of Trump’s Council of Economic Advisors, was sworn in to fill a temporary Fed seat left vacant by Adriana Kugler until January, while the White House searches for a permanent replacement.

 Miran pledged to act independently, but his close ties to the Trump administration — and his work as a fellow at the conservative Manhattan Institute — have raised doubts.
 His Senate confirmation fell largely along party lines, 47–48, and Senator Lisa Murkowski of Alaska was the only Republican to oppose him.